Gym Shorts: The Dumbbell Row

 - Pull up and back (like starting a lawn mower)

-- Pull as high as you can
+- Pull as high as you can, completing the full range of motion

-- Change hands: same set=up reversed
+- Change hands: same set-up, but reversed

 - Same side foot flat on the ground